-This design was inspired by Man Ray’s lifelong friendship with avid chess player and fellow artist Marcel Duchamp.
+Man Ray’s chess set was designed in 1971 and is considered a landmark in Surrealist art.
+The set features abstract pieces that are inspired by objects in the natural world, and is considered a playful yet thought-provoking representation of the game of chess.
+Man Ray’s chess set continues to be widely recognized and respected by art collectors and enthusiasts.
 In this re-imaging of the original 1971 Precious Metal Chess Set in Galleria il Fauno, Turin, we translate Man Ray’s traditional chess pieces in geometric forms with the power of 3D printing.

 This minimalist ManRay chess set requires a full sized board